iamaaditya/iamaaditya.github.io/_posts/2016-01-15-Deep-Learning-software-installation-guide-on-fresh-Ubuntu.md

 ---

 ## Install NVIDIA Drivers
-  I would highly advice against installing using apt-get as it always installs one version older, and with NVIDIA every generation of driver brings performance boosts.
+  I would highly advice against installation using apt-get as it always installs one version older, and with NVIDIA every generation of driver brings performance boosts.

   * `sudo service lightdm stop       `   # stop the X server before running the installation NOTE!
 Could not sign kernels, make a note of this.
 It might lead to problems with some libraries later on